Frequently Asked Questions

 Is there a Junior Ranger program available for children?

-Beginning March, 2008, there is a Junior Naturalist program available for chidren ages 5-12.
-There are activities they must complete and have signed by a ranger before they can purchase a sleeve patch at the cost of $3 which will be sold at the Interpretive Center/Gift shop.
-The activity brochure can be requested at the Interpretive Center.
+There is a Junior Ranger program available for children ages 4-12.
+There are activities they must complete and have signed by a ranger before they can receive a sleeve patch at the Visitor Center or Park Headquarters.
+The activity brochure can be requested at the Visitor Center or Park Headquarters.

 Is a reservation always required for a camp site or a cabin?

 The park welcomes special events in the canyon; however, they must be approved and planned through the park superintendent.
 There may be a fee charged for use of certain areas of the park.
-Contact the park superintendent or the education director for information.
+Contact the park superintendent for information.

 How many miles of trails are in the park?

-What types of activities are available in the park?
+What kind of activities are available in the park?

-Hiking, road biking, mountain biking, camping, picniking, wildlife and wildflower viewing, backpacking, horseback riding and park provided educational programs and hikes are all available in Palo Duro Canyon.
+Hiking, road biking, mountain biking, a scenic drive, camping, picnicking, wildlife and wildflower viewing, backpacking, horseback riding and park provided educational programs and hikes are all available in Palo Duro Canyon.

 What are Park Hosts and what are their duties?

 Park Hosts are volunteers who supplement the park staff and serve as representatives of the Texas Parks and Wildlife Department.
-The primary duty of the Park Host is to seve in the assigned Camp Loop as the ''First Line'' of the park: assisting in changing sites, resolving minor problems, giving directions and acting as the park's ''Eyes and Ears'' in the loop.
-Radios are provided to the Park Hosts so that contacat with the Headquarters can be maintained.
+The primary duty of the Park Host is to serve in the assigned camping loop as the “First Line” of the park: assisting in changing sites, resolving minor problems, giving directions, and maintaining a high level of safety and cleanliness in the loop.
+Radios are provided to the Park Hosts so that contact with Headquarters can be maintained.

 How many hours do Park Hosts work and what compensation do they receive?

-Hosts will normally serve a minimum of 24 hours per week for singles and 36 hours per week minimum for couples.
-Hosts will be given ''Days Off'' during the week when theymay feel free to venture out and explore the surrounding areas.
+Hosts will serve a minimum of 24 hours per week.
+Hosts are required to serve a minimum of 1 month and can stay up to six months without Superintendent approval.
+Hosts will be given “Days Off” during the week when they may feel free to venture out and explore the surrounding areas.

-In return for their services, Hosts are given designated campsites with water, electricty and sewer hook-ups.
+In return for their services, Hosts are given designated campsites with water, electricity, and sewer hook-ups.
+They will also have access to wi-fi at designated places in the park, and laundry facilities are also available.

 Are pets allowed in the park?